Analysis: Projecting the Mariners’ 30-man roster ahead of 2020 MLB opening day

 And there definitely won’t be a final talent show, where Daniel Vogelbach interrupts for one final dance number while yelling, “Nobody puts Vogey in the corner!”

-This three-week buildup to the truncated 2020 season might not have been the time of the players’ lives, and they owe it all to the coronavirus pandemic.
-But the 60 players invited to participate embraced MLB’s safety protocols.
+This three-week buildup to the truncated 2020 season might not have been the time of the players’ lives, and they owe it all to the coronavirus pandemic, but the 60 players invited to participate embraced MLB’s safety protocols.
 Some came to camp knowing they had no shot to make the roster for re-opening day on Friday in Houston.
-They were young prospects, brought in to salvage some level of development in a season with no minor league games.
+They were young prospects, brought in to salvage some level of development in a season with no minor-league games.

 Other young players, key members of the team’s rebuild plan who were supposed to gain a season’s worth of plate appearances or innings pitched, will try to maximize the games they do get to play.

-And of course, established players are just trying to make it through a season unlike any before.
+And, of course, established players are just trying to make it through a season unlike any before.
 Some are looking to show they’re healthy, some are playing for a contract or a possible trade, and others just want to play.

 Based on the shortened schedule, and with the rebuild plan still the focus, the Mariners will submit a 30-man roster by 9 a.m.
 Thursday.
 In 15 days, they will trim that roster down to 28 players.
 And 15 days after that, to 26.